Dighton Pruning Services

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Dighton

-All pruning operations must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and fall protection for work above 6 feet).
+All pruning operations must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and fall protection for work >6 feet).
 Equipment must be inspected daily, and aerial lift operators must meet OSHA requirements.
-Electrical safety is paramount: maintain a minimum 10 feet clearance from power lines, and only qualified line clearance arborists may work near utilities.
-Contractors must carry at least 1M general liability insurance (2M aggregate recommended), environmental impairment coverage, and workers compensation.
-For utility coordination, contact the Dighton Public Works
+Electrical safety is paramount: maintain a 10 feet minimum distance from power lines, and only qualified line clearance arborists may work near utilities.
+Contractors must carry 1M minimum general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability insurance.
+For utility coordination and safety protocols:

 979 Somerset Avenue, Dighton, MA 02715